putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 This was partly to hide, but was mostly because he had found himself embedded in a mire.
 He could feel the mud oozing about him and the water began to seep into the spaces in his armor.
 He was breathing so hard that he was sure they could hear him over the sounds of the forest.

 His feet and hands sunk in far enough that he was almost unable to move in the soupy glop.
 Water and muck spattered over him from above.
 He looked up to see an outlet pipe right over him.
 The smell around him was putrid decay, a combination of swampy muck and rotting food and sewage.
-He felt himself wretch.
+He felt himself retch.
 He had stumbled into the place they dumped their garbage, and – other stuff, he guessed.

 At least they weren't chasing him. *For now*.
 If the creatures had any intelligence they'd easily deduce that he'd disappeared into their garbage dump.
 He could go back -- right into the thick of them. "*I'm not going to die in this swamp, laying here covered in shit.*" He had one choice.
 Onward.
 "You're not actually going into a swamp?" he thought to himself. *They'd be crazy to follow me, wouldn't they?*